Full-Time Scrapping: Is It An Option For You?

 Weather concerns

 Winter can be challenging for scrappers if you live in Northern climates.
 The weather can make it challenging to get around, and the days are shorter, which means less time to work.
-You might need to find other ways to supplement your income during the winter months for your first year or two.
+You might need other ways to supplement your income during the winter months for your first year or two.

 That could include working part-time at a junkyard or doing odd jobs for friends and family.
 Eventually, you’ll qualify for winter unemployment benefits, which will help tide you over during the slow months.